Snowpack Summary January 1, 2026

 General Concerns

-Some things to keep in mind while traveling in the mountains with changing weather conditions on a daily basis:
+Some things to keep in mind on a daily basis while traveling in the mountains with changing weather conditions:

-Wet Loose – This can happen in our climate very quickly following a storm cycle especially with the warmer systems we are seeing so far this season.
-Significant warming and little to no overnight freezes will increase the chance of Wet snow instability.
+Wet Loose – This can happen in our climate very quickly following a storm cycle in our southerly latitudes.
+Significant warming and little to no overnight freezes after a storm will increase the chance of Wet snow instability creating spring like conditions especially on Southerly aspects.
 Start early and finish early while avoiding solar affected slopes.
 Watch for signs of wet snow as you travel and the day warms.
 Starting on firm snow that gives way to sinking to boot top depth is a sign of wet snow instability.
 Look for roller balls and pinwheels emanating from rock outcroppings and move to lower angel terrain and less solar affected aspects if you see these signs.
 Wet Loose avalanches will not generally bury you but can knock you off your feet and carry you through or over nasty terrain features with cataclysmic results.
 Be aware what is below you and rapidly changing snow conditions.

-Fast Firm conditions – are possible on all aspects especially at upper elevations following warm sunny days with below freezing overnight temperatures.
-These conditions will pose the risk of slide for life scenarios especially following a warmer period.
-This hazard is the most prominent cause for rescues in our local mountains especially areas such as the Baldy Bowl.
+Fast Firm conditions – are possible on all aspects especially at upper elevations following below freezing overnight temperatures.
+These conditions will pose the risk of slide for life scenario especially following a warmer period.
+This hazard is the most prominent cause for rescues in our local mountains especially areas such as Mt.
+San Antonio.
 A slip and fall can result in an uncontrollable slide with potential catastrophic results.
 Be sure to bring proper equipment (ice axe & crampons) with the skills to use them before committing to steep firm slopes.
 Be aware of snow surfaces you are traveling on and changes as you move through different aspects and elevations as well as what is below you.
 Change terrain if these conditions develop before you find yourself in a situation you can’t retreat from.

 Exercise caution if venturing out into the mountains and use avalanche protocols, travel with a partner and bring your beacon, shovel and probe.